 “Have taken actual college classes that don't explain it this well.
 Got lots of new ideas. ”

 "Thank you so much!
-I am working on a complex memoir and this has helped me find the story arc and actually plot the 3-step change in each of the five elements of E.I. between childhood/adulthood/ resolution.
-Finally I have a table I can use to go back and set the scenes and get the structure (hopefully) right! "
+I am working on a complex memoir and this has helped me find the story arc and actually plot the 3-step change in each of the five elements of E.I. (emotional identity) between childhood/adulthood/ resolution.
+Finally, I have a table I can use to go back and set the scenes and get the structure (hopefully) right! "

 ~ Stephanie Kay (Switzerland) ~

 “Short, simple, easy to remember - perfect for my attention span!
 It's well-organized and practical.
-It's cool to see a class about story and character arcs from on emotional perspective. although I never read The Girl with the Pearl Earring, which was the example, it was explained in a clear way that helped me understand Aylett's points.”
+It's cool to see a class about story and character arcs from on emotional perspective.
+Although I never read The Girl with the Pearl Earring, which was the example, it was explained in a clear way that helped me understand Charlie's points.”

 “Charlie tells this very simply, to great effect.
 Her example work in this class was thoughtful and easy to grasp.
 It's a refreshing change from other resources I have used, where there seems to be an obsession with 'The Hero's Journey', or 'Boys' Own' adventure fiction.”

-“Very explanation of story structure.
+“Very [good] explanation of story structure.
 Will definitely recommend.
 Great course!”